Group at the approach to the Appalachian Trail

-The Appalachian Trail (AT) crosses 14 states on its journey up the East Coast, but it begins (or ends, depending on your direction) in Georgia.
+The Appalachian Trail (AT) crosses 14 states on its journey up the East Coast, but it begins (or ends, depending on your direction) in North Georgia.
 Springer Mountain, near Ellijay, has served as the starting point for countless adventures and as a celebratory finale for those completing the 2,200-mile hike from Mount Katahdin in Maine.

 In Georgia alone, the 2,180-mile Appalachian National Scenic Trail covers 76 miles and crosses seven counties.
 That's enough to fill several weekend trips or a solid week of hiking.
 I've hiked significant sections of the Appalachian Trail in North Carolina, Virginia and Maine, and the 30-mile section I've walked in Georgia is among the most beautiful.
 It certainly helps that many of the people you meet are either cheerfully completing their trek or optimistically setting out on an adventure.

 Every good hike should include a summit.
 Managed by the National Park Service, the trail in Georgia crests 26 named mountains and knobs, but three stand out as the most significant: Springer Mountain, Blood Mountain and Tray Mountain.
 Each can serve as a long day hike or a perfect weekend overnight.